 Lobster fishing is a core income generating activity for 80% of households in Sainte Luce.

 SEED Madagascar has partnered with the fishermen of Sainte Luce to create a Locally-Managed Marine Area.
 We helped the community to hold meetings and decide on a suite of management measures.
 These include; a Minimum Landing Size, a ban on landing berried (egg bearing) females and a periodic No Take Zone (NTZ).
 A community-elected “Riaky” (Sea) Committee is responsible for enforcing these rules, with technical and management assistance from SEED Madagascar.

 In order to increase lobster populations, the community decided to set aside 13km2 area of key habitat within the fishery as a periodic NTZ where – for the majority of the year – lobster fishing does not take place.
-After closing the zone for 10 months it was opened during August - September 2014, resulting in increased catches for the fishermen.
+After conducting yearly closures the fishers experienced an increased catch per unit effort during periods of No Take Zone openings.
 The community therefore decided to repeat the process, and has continued to do.
 SEED Madagascar will again support them in enforcing the local rules and conduct research to inform and assess the community management.
 Having seen the great results of the first two phases of the project, the neighbouring communities of Ebakika and Itapera are also involved in project Phase III, looking to create community designed and enforced NTZs of their own.

 Project Oratsimba (Phase III) has been made possible thanks to funding from Defra’s Darwin Initiative.
 Previous phases of the project have been funded by Blue Ventures and the FAO’s SmartFish.